 - Photo Journal

-Now that you know what type of gear you should bring with you on safari, lets talk about some of the photography techniques and tips that can be helpful.
-I have found that the following techniques and tips have allowed me to capture the best images of the beautiful animals and landscapes I have seen while on African safari.
+Now that we’ve discussed gear, let’s talk about some of the photography tips for safaris that can be helpful.
+I have found that the following techniques and tips have allowed me to capture the best safari images.
 By following these tips, you should be able to capture some truly remarkable shots.

-This is a critically important tip.
-Unless you are just shooting a landscape, you are going to want to make sure your camera is set to shutter priority mode.
-If your camera doesn’t have a shutter priority mode, you will want to make sure it is set to the Action Shot setting.
+This is a critically important photography tip for safaris.
+Unless you are just shooting a landscape, make sure your camera is set to Shutter Priority Mode.
+If your camera doesn’t have a shutter priority mode, make sure it is set to the Action Shot setting.
 This will allow you to freeze the motion of the animals you are shooting.
 If you don’t adjust this setting, you will end up with blurry images.

 Use the Rule of Thirds